 Washington State Patrol Retirement System (WSPRS) Plan 1

-WSPRS Plan 1 is a lifetime retirement pension plan available to public employees in Washington.
+WSPRS Plan 1 is a lifetime retirement pension plan available to Washington State Patrol employees.
 You and your employer contribute a percentage of income to fund the plan.

 WSPRS Plan 1 employee contribution rate: 8.61%